 How a Astro clock works

 - Misunderstanding on how they work:–A lot of people think they are just a standard time clock.
-In reality they are set up to track the sunset and sunrise times of the Edinburgh area.
-They also switch the lights to 50% operation at midnight as a energy saving mode that extends the life of the tubes.
+This is not the case they are set up to track the sunset and sunrise times of the Edinburgh area.
+They also switch the lights to 50% operation at midnight as an energy saving mode that extends the life of the tubes.

-- Digital replacement models:–There is 2 different types of stair lighting systems.
-So the Astro clocks has to be programmed to comply with EDC,s stair lighting specification that includes energy saving modes.
+- Digital replacement models:–There are 2 different types of stair lighting systems.
+So the Astro clocks have to be programmed to comply with EDC,s stair lighting specification that includes energy saving modes.

 - How do I know my clock is not working:– If you go to the BBC weather site and type in Edinburgh as a location you will see the sunset and sunrise times.
 This should give you a rough idea if the clock is working ok

 Why can’t I do it myself

-Can I fix this problem ? :– This is not a good or practical idea as there is safety implications to think of with regards to electrical work.
+Can I fix this problem ? :– This is not a good or practical idea as there are safety implications to think of with regards to electrical work.
 What if I think my clock is not working :— I would have to complete a survey of the stair.
 This is free of charge where you get a condition report on your system with costs and options.
-Beware of handymen and stair cleaning firms:- I have had to fix a couple of Astro clocks and lights after the local handymen and stair cleaning firm had looked at them.
+Beware of handymen and also stair cleaning firms:- I have had to fix a couple of Astro clocks and lights after the local handymen and stair cleaning firm had looked at them.
 Leaving the customer with 2 bills.
-The apparent logic is anyone can change a bulb and there is not a lot to the workings of a timeclock.
-Please note these guys may not be insured or competent for this task.
-Thing is an Astro clock is not the same as the standard timeclock.
+The apparent logic is anyone can change a bulb and there is not a lot of the workings of a timeclock.
+In addition the customer should confirm these guys are insured and competent for this task.
+The thing is an Astro clock is not the same as the standard timeclock.

 Examples of Astro clocks via my Twitter feed